 While the only other film in this setting whose title had been announced was Bill Condon's Bride of Frankenstein remake, Javier Bardem and Johnny Depp were cast as Frankenstein's monster and The Invisible Man, respectively.
 Prolific composer Danny Elfman composed a leitmotif for the franchise, titled "Monsters Legacy".

-Due to the critical and box office underperformance of The Mummy, Universal announced in January 2019 that the Dark Universe was completely scrapped and will instead make director-driven films based on the classic monsters, starting with a reboot of The Invisible Man to be directed by Leigh Whannell and produced by Blum, but without starring Johnny Depp as previously reported.
+Due to the critical and box office underperformance of The Mummy, Universal announced in January 2019 that the Dark Universe was completely scrapped.
+They are instead making director-driven films based on the classic monsters, starting in 2020 with a small budget reboot of The Invisible Man co-produced by Blumhouse, but without starring Johnny Depp as previously reported.

 - The Mummy (2017)